The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 Flexible training opportunity

 This route runs similarly to an apprenticeship.
-Rather than being orchestrated on a national level, however, GNAAS recruits locally through interviews and assessment days, again looking for candidates with a background of anaesthetics or emergency medicine.
-Successful candidates are subjected to the same rigorous blend of on-the-job training, supervision and assessments when in work.
-This process commonly lasts between six months to a year before the doctor is signed-off to work solo.
+Rather than being orchestrated on a national level, however, GNAAS recruits locally through interviews and assessment days, again looking for candidates with a background in anaesthetics or emergency medicine.
+Successful candidates are subjected to the same rigorous blend of on-the-job training, supervision and assessments when at work.
+This process commonly lasts between six months to a year before the doctor is signed off to work solo.